 Take the pan off the heat, grind a little bit more pepper on top and sprinkle the roughly or finely chopped herbs.

-Serve hot or cold and really enjoy it!
+Serve hot or cold as a main or a side dish and really do enjoy it!

 Back home I used to make this with no other vegetables but just the onion, carrot and the beans.
-But because these green beans are not the same and not as sweet as the ones used then, I have decided to add the some parsnip and leaks which will help to bring more sweetness into this dish.
+But because these green beans are not the same and not as sweet as the ones used over there, I have decided to add some parsnip and leaks which will help to bring more sweetness into this dish.

-Presentation wise it can't be a lot that could be done about it because it is what it is, a pile of delicious green beans. 😜 👍 👌 😋
+Presentation wise it can’t be a lot that could be done about it because it is what it is, a pile of delicious green beans but I do promise will update this at some point with some better pictures. 😜 👍 👌 😋